aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

   const contactId = formData.get('contactId');
 ```

 And we can add additional client-side login to the forms' `onSubmit` if needed.
-Like an alert dialog or optimistic updates, see my [previous blog post](https://aurorascharff.no/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma) for examples of this.
+Like an alert dialog or optimistic updates, see my [previous blog post](https://aurorascharff.no/posts/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma/) for examples of this.

 ## The Result

-See the app and the full code where I have implemented the patterns mentioned in my Remix Contacts Rebuild V2 [GitHub repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild-v2).
+Smooth.

 ![something](@assets/savebutton.gif)

 ![something](@assets/newbutton.gif)

 ![something](@assets/deletebutton.gif)

+See the app and the full code where I have implemented the patterns mentioned in my Remix Contacts Rebuild V2 [GitHub repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild-v2).

 ## Conclusion